 |Nutritional Guidelines (per serving)|

 This slow cooker clam chowder, made with tomatoes instead of milk, is a Manhattan-style version.
 The bacon and extra clam juice make this chowder flavorful, and the slow cooker makes it easy.
+Using canned clams and canned tomatoes, you can make this chowder any time of the year with ingredients from your pantry.
+It is simple to put it together in the morning and have ready for dinner.

 Even if you are a native New Englander, you will enjoy this tomato-based chowder.
 Both preparations are delicious.
 This one is especially nice if you are trying to avoid dairy.
+If you prefer the creamier New England-style clam chowder, try this slow cooker clam chowder or this stove top version.

 - 2 ounces bacon (about 2 thick strips, sliced and diced)